 Business plans can take on specific roles and be designed for specific purposes.
 Start-up businesses, for example, may require a plan to reinforce their vision, build confidence and prove the feasibility of their concept.
 Some common business plans include:

-- Strategic Business plans – focuses on the business’ vision and mission statement.
-It definite critical success factors, strategies for achieving objectives and an implementation schedule of short- and long-term goals.
+Focuses on the business’ vision and mission statement.
+It definite critical success factors, strategies for achieving objectives and an implementation schedule of short- and long term goals.